david125tran/personal_website_v1/README.md

-This is a basic version of my personal website made from only HTML.
+This is a basic version of my personal website made from only HTML and basic CSS.

 https://david125tran.github.io/personal_website/